 Make the most of the beautiful fall season by taking a break from everyday life and immersing yourself in history across the state.
 Discover historical and cultural attractions that tell the story of New York’s unique people, places and heritage at these amazing historic sites that offer magnificent views for fall foliage.
-Remember to social distance and wear a mask as required by state guidelines.
+Masks are still mandatory on all public transportation per New York State guidelines and in any business or attraction that requires mask wearing.
 Call ahead and check websites and social media to make sure attractions are open and available.

 Griffis Sculpture Park